 Get Walking or Cycling

 Walking or cycling to campus for lectures is a much better way to travel if you live close enough.
 It also helps to keep you fit, clear your head, and energise you for the day.
 Pushing Ahead is an initiative which aims to promote, educate and get more people to walk and/or cycle more, instead of driving or getting the bus.
-Find local walking and cycling information, journey planning, newsletters and safety advice from the Pushing Ahead Initiative on their website.
+Find local walking and cycling information, journey planning, newsletters and safety advice from the Pushing Ahead Initiative.

 If you are studying at UEA for more than six months, you need to register with a doctor.
-The University Medical Centre on campus requires you to fill out a registration form and health questionnaire - both of which can be found on their website along with a helpful checklist on the ‘what to bring with you' tab.
+To register with the University Medical Centre on campus you can register online - details of how to do this can be found on their website.

 If you choose not to use the University Medical Centre, you still need to register with a doctor nearby.
 Please get in touch with your preferred practice now and find out how to register.
 And don’t forget to give the name and address of your new doctor to the University Medical Centre in case of emergencies.